 You may have a complimentary breakfast at your hotel (we had a legit pastry spread at Hofsas House!), but it’s still worth venturing into town for a yummy breakfast.
 These are the best Carmel restaurants for breakfast:

-Stationæry is one of those Carmel institutions that you probably wouldn’t find unless you were looking for it, or stumbled upon it while lost.
+Stationæry is one of those Carmel cafes that you probably wouldn’t find unless you were looking for it, or stumbled upon it while lost.
 Tucked back into one of the town’s tiny alleyways, this cute little cafe is perfect for a meal or a quick cuppa.
 Stationæry is popular with locals who come and sit with their dogs, chatting with neighbors who pass by.

 The food is upscale (let’s be real, it’s not cheap), but the extra little touches and quality ingredients will make paying $14 for avocado toast worth the splurge.
 Their espresso drinks are delicious and served in adorable ceramic mugs.